NunoDuarte/python_projects/pupilUbuntu/README.md

 On the right side you will see Other Linker Options.
 There you have to type -lpthread and press OK.

 You may need to click on rebuild after that.

+# Run PupilLabs without GUI
+replace world.py and eye.py in launchables with world_nogui.py and eye_nogui.py